colabobio/sciviewer/README.md

 This is an interactive viewer for 2D embeddings such as [UMAP](https://umap-learn.readthedocs.io/en/latest/) or [tSNE](https://lvdmaaten.github.io/tsne/) of high dimensional single-cell RNA-seq data that is run directly out of the [Jupyter Notebook](https://jupyter.org/) environment.
 The user can select cells in the 2D plane and the viewer will calculate the differential expression between the selected and the unselected cells.
 Alternatively, the user can select a group of cells and a direction and the viewer will identify the genes with the greatest variation (Pearson correlation) along that direction.
 See a video of how this works below.
 Also, see the example tutorial in this repository (a small example of [3000 PBMCs](tutorials/sciviewer_example_3K_PBMC.ipynb) that illustrates all the input options, and a larger one of [50,000 circulating T-cells](tutorials/sciviewer_example_50K_Tcell.ipynb)).

+***Important note:*** The code here is an initial proof-of-concept, the development is continuing in [this new repo](https://github.com/colabobio/sciviewer-dev), which will eventually replace this prototype.

 ## Installation

 The main requirement for sciviewer is [py5](http://py5.ixora.io/install/) which in turn requires Python 3.8.
 We recommend using the conda package manager to install the necessary dependencies fo sciviewer.
 Conda can be installed following the instructions [here](https://docs.conda.io/en/latest/miniconda.html).
 Then follow the steps below to install sciviewer.